risk-first/website/thinking/Development-Process.md

 ---
 title: Development Process
-description: An example of how a development process reduces risk on a software project.
+description: Why do we even have processes in software development?
 url: https://riskfirst.org/thinking/Development-Process

 featured: